CCI-MOC/m2/docs/bmi_test_cases_plan.md

 BMI test cases
-For now, we have BMI rest API
+For now, we have BMI rest APIs:
-Commands:
 <table>
   <tr>
     <th>Option</th>